Toronto Wastewater Treatment Works Upgrade

 - August 2021: High voltage upgrade begins (Stage 1)

 - February 2022: Odour control facility upgrade, recycled effluent system, and plant’s control system installation begins (Stage 2)

 - April 2023: Aeration tank upgrade begins (Stage 3)

-The work will be carried out within and around the existing WWTW site on Faucett Street, Blackalls Park.
+The work will be carried out within and around the existing treatment works site on Faucett Street, Blackalls Park.
 The construction will have minimal impact on the local community and neighbours will be advised before any work begins.

 The plant will be operational throughout construction to ensure the wastewater service is maintained.